 Aim for 3-5 posts per week.
 Any more and you may overwhelm or bother your audience.
 Any less, and you won’t stay relevant or on their mind.

 That being said, you shouldn’t spend too much time on social media.
 We’ve found that people often invest the most time in the marketing medium that has the lowest ROI.
 Even though email marketing and blogging usually bring more visitors to a website than social media does, people often make the mistake of devoting more time to Facebook than the other marketing options.
-Ensure that your marketing plan reallocates resources (time or money) away from lowest ROI (in this case, potentially social media) and invests that time or money into something with higher ROI (email marketing and blogging).
+Ensure that your hotel or bed and breakfast marketing plan reallocates resources (time or money) away from lowest ROI (in this case, potentially social media) and invests that time or money into something with higher ROI (email marketing and blogging).

 If you’re blogging, posting to social media, and sending email campaigns, how do you determine which marketing channels provide the largest ROI in your business?
 Data analytics is the answer.
 Measuring the traffic on your website is a great indicator of your marketing success.
 When you think “website visitor,” think “potential customer.”
 Increasing traffic to your website increases your opportunity to capture potential customers and to drive bookings.